 Conversely, if the patient requires 24-hour care and can tolerate the intensity of a stay at one of our rehabilitation hospitals, they would be best suited for a stay at one of our inpatient facilities for our inpatient neurological rehabilitation program.

 At Allied Services, patient outcome metrics such as average number of visits, pain reduction, reduced function limitation, and likelyhood of recommending Allied Services to others, are among the best in the United States:

-Our rehabilitation facilities regularly outperform other rehabilitation providers nationwide.
-According to statistics compiled by the Uniform Data System for Medical Rehabilitation, Allied Services ranks in the top 4% of 892 rehabilitation centers in the United States.
+Our outpatient rehabilitation facilities regularly outperform other outpatient rehabilitation providers nationwide.
+According to statistics compiled by the Press Ganey, Allied Services’ overall patient satisfaction score ranks in the top 10% of participating outpatient rehabilitation centers in the United States.

 Because Parkinson’s is a progressive disease, these patients should be evaluated and treated at the time of diagnosis, but can still benefit from therapy at any stage of the disease process.
 However, the sooner a referral is made the better.
 Patients need a prescription from their doctor in order to enroll in the women’s health program at Allied Rehab.
 Insurance coverage for this program is provided by most health insurance policies.
 For specific questions on how to obtain a referral or health insurance coverage, please call (570) 826-3900 (Wilkes-Barre and the surrounding areas) or (570) 348-1360 (Scranton and the surrounding areas).

 Start the referral process by contacting our admissions office.
 Referrals can be made ONLINE, PHONE, FAX, or EMAIL.
 Our admissions team can begin the admission process within 24 hours of receiving a referral.
 We offer this service free of charge and often serve as the referring facility’s primary educator and resource for family services.